filipemot/typescript-zero-to-hero-glaucia-lemos/README.md

 - Aula 39 - TypeScript - Zero to Hero | Loop For
 - Aula 40 - TypeScript - Zero to Hero | Demo - Loop For
 - Aula 41 - TypeScript - Zero to Hero | While/do... while
+- Aula 42 - TypeScript - Zero to Hero | Demo - While/do... while

 **Instalar typescript**